-NORD gratefully acknowledges Lia Boyle, MD/PhD Candidate, Columbia University Vagelos College of Physicians & Surgeons; Wendy Chung, MD, PhD, Clinical and Molecular Geneticist, Kennedy Family Professor of Pediatrics and Medicine, Columbia University Medical Center; and KIF1A.org, for assistance in the preparation of this report.
+NORD gratefully acknowledges Lia Boyle, MD, PhD, Columbia University Vagelos College of Physicians & Surgeons; Wendy Chung, MD, PhD, Clinical and Molecular Geneticist, Kennedy Family Professor of Pediatrics and Medicine, Columbia University Medical Center; and KIF1A.org, for assistance in the preparation of this report.

-KIF1A-related disorder is a group of genetic disorders caused by one or more variations (mutations) in the KIF1A gene.
-Researchers have determined that different variations of this gene have been associated with different signs and symptoms, progression, and severity of disease.
+KIF1A-related disorder is a group of genetic disorders caused by one or more variations (pathogenic variants or mutations) in the KIF1A gene.
+Researchers have determined that different variations of this gene have been associated with different signs and symptoms, progression and severity of disease.
 Although different variations lead to many of the same signs and symptoms, the specific symptoms that develop, the progression of the symptoms and the overall severity can vary greatly.
 This is true for people in different families with the same genetic variation and members within the same family with the same variation in the KIF1A gene.
 The differences are based, in part, on where in the gene the variation occurs and the type of variation that occurs.
-In some people, a KIF1A-related disorder is inherited in an autosomal recessive pattern and, in other people it can be inherited in an autosomal dominant pattern.
-KIF1A-related disorder can best be thought of as a spectrum of disease that can range from mild symptoms to severe, life-threatening complications.
-Treatment for these disorders is geared toward the specific symptoms that develop.
+KIF1A-related disorder can be inherited as an autosomal dominant condition or due to a single new (de novo) variant and, in other families, can be inherited in an autosomal recessive pattern.
+KIF1A-related disorder can best be thought of as a spectrum of disease that can range from mild symptoms to severe and life-threatening.
+Treatment for these disorders is focused on treatment of symptoms.

 AUTOSOMAL DOMINANT FORMS OF KIF1A-RELATED DISORDERS

 Some affected individuals have an autosomal dominant form of the disorder that has been associated with a variety of symptoms.
-These symptoms include intellectual disability, delays in reaching developmental milestones (developmental delays), diminished muscle tone (hypotonia), and delays in developing language.
+These symptoms include intellectual disability, delays in reaching developmental milestones (developmental delays) and diminished muscle tone (hypotonia).
 Additional symptoms include exaggerated reflexes (hyperreflexia) and, as infants or children age, increased muscle tone (hypertonia).
 Eventually, affected children may develop spastic paraplegia, a condition in which people have difficulty walking due to muscle weakness and muscle tightness (spasticity) in the legs.
 Spastic paraplegia can become progressively worse, significantly affecting the ability walk and get around.

 Spastic paraplegia is classified as “uncomplicated” or “pure” when symptoms are confined to leg weakness and tightness.
 Spastic paraplegia is classified as “complicated” when leg weakness and tightness (spasticity) are accompanied by other neurologic disturbances.
 Some individuals eventually develop contractures.
 A contracture is a condition in which a joint becomes permanently fixed in a bent or straightened position, completely or partially restricting the movement of the affected joint.

 Some affected individuals have optic nerve atrophy, which is degeneration of the main nerve that carries nerve impulses from the eyes to the brain.
 Sometimes, the field of vision can be reduced.
-Some affected individual experience progressive deterioration of the nerves cells of cerebellum (cerebellar atrophy), which can cause problem with balance and coordination, and peripheral neuropathy.
+Some affected individuals experience progressive deterioration of the nerve cells of cerebellum (cerebellar atrophy) and other parts of the brain, which can cause problem with balance and coordination, seizures, and brain function generally.
 Peripheral neuropathy is a condition that occurs when nerves that carry messages to and from the brain and spinal cord to the rest of the body are damaged.
 Those affected may experience tingling, burning, numbness, and stabbing pain in the affected extremities.

-Other symptoms that have been reported in the medical literature include poor coordination (ataxia), rapid, involuntary eye movements (nystagmus), crossed eyes (strabismus), drooping of the upper eyelid (ptosis), weakness or paralysis of half of the facial muscles (facial diplegia), clumsiness when trying to use their hands to manipulate or hold objects, and tremors that occur when attempting to make deliberate actions (intention tremors).
+Other symptoms that have been reported include poor coordination (ataxia), rapid, involuntary eye movements (nystagmus), crossed eyes (strabismus), drooping of the upper eyelid (ptosis), weakness or paralysis of half of the facial muscles (facial diplegia), clumsiness when trying to use their hands to manipulate or hold objects and tremors that occur when attempting to make deliberate actions (intention tremors).
 A variety of different seizure types have also been described and seizures during sleep can be a particular problem.
-Some individuals have abnormal electrical activity in their brain that is not a seizure but is not normal.
-Some individuals have developed abnormal sideways curvature of the spine (scoliosis).
-Some infants have microcephaly, a condition in which the circumference of the head is smaller than would otherwise be expected based on age and gender.
+Some individuals have abnormal electrical activity in the brain that is not a seizure but is not normal.
+Some individuals have developed abnormal curvature of the spine (scoliosis).
+Some infants have microcephaly, a condition in which the head is smaller than would otherwise be expected based on age and sex.
 Some infants and children experience backflow or regurgitation of the contents of the stomach into the esophagus (gastroesophageal reflux).
 Some males have had small testes or penis, or there is failure of the testes to descend into the scrotum (cryptorchidism).